Q: Do patients eat more to compensate for aspirated calories?

 Q: Where is the AspireAssist available?

 The AspireAssist is now FDA approved, and is now available in the United States.
-Please call us at 877-312-0007 to find the doctor nearest you.
 The AspireAssist is also approved for sale in Europe, Australia, New Zealand, and select additional regions.
 Click here to learn more about availability in your area.

 Q: I’ve already had bariatric surgery.
 Am I eligible for the AspireAssist?

 It depends on the type of surgery you had and your personal health factors, so you will need to discuss this with an AspireAssist-trained doctor.
-In general, if you’ve had a permanent procedure (for example, gastric bypass or sleeve gastrectomy), you will not be a candidate for the AspireAssist.
+If you’ve had a permanent procedure (for example, gastric bypass), there may not be enough space in the stomach for the tube, so you may not be a candidate for the AspireAssist.
 Patients who have had a Gastric Band may be eligible for the AspireAssist, but should speak to a doctor directly.
+Only a physician can determine if the AspireAssist is appropriate for you.